Rays beat White Sox 8-4; McHugh earns first save

 A lucky bounce helped the Rays score three runs in the first inning against Dallas Keuchel (8-7).
 With two on and two out, Franco hit a ground ball that bounced off third base and over the head of third baseman Yoán Moncada, allowing Nelson Cruz to score from second.
 Lowe followed with a two-run double.

+“I think it was just good luck,” Franco said of his first hit.
+“That gave us a vibe right away that we had the feeling we were going to win.
+That’s when good things happen.”

-Chicago trimmed Tampa Bay’s lead to 6-4 with two runs in the eighth, but the Rays responded with two in the bottom half.
+AL Central-leading Chicago trimmed Tampa Bay’s lead to 6-4 with two runs in the eighth, but the Rays responded with two in the bottom half.
 Margot doubled home Lowe, and Wendle had a run-scoring groundout.

 Keuchel was charged with six runs and nine hits in five innings.
 The veteran left-hander dropped to 1-4 in his last seven starts.